 heartTarang™ is a Wireless ECG system that is being introduced as a product by Sosaley.
 A low powered wireless transmitter, connected to electrodes, sends data to a mobile phone, or the cloud.
-On the mobile phone, an advanced application will deliver the results in ways that doctors and healthcare workers can understand.
+On the mobile phone, an advanced application delivers the results in ways that doctors and healthcare workers understand.
 The doctor can create a session for each patient and view the ECG tests results for instant decision.
 The device has an option of 3, 5, and 12 lead sensing.
 Other heart-related parameters will also be available.

 One of the great strides Sosaley made was to deliver ECG waves that are 100% accurate and dependable.
 To do this, we had to design a special filter that would weed out the noise in the electrical signal.
 To do this properly, we first had to understand what constitutes an ECG wave and what constitutes noise, and then design and implement the noise filter.